mcnole25/minecraft/README.md

 A few Minecraft related things for anyone to use.
 Everything here is for version 1.12.2.

 # Files
 command-creations.txt - A few random commands to spice up your world.
+They must all be used on a repeating command block, always active.

 enchantment-ids.txt - A list of all enchantment ID's in 1.12.2.
 Also includes ones from the Trident mod.